 These tools will grip the head of the tick without squashing the body.

 * Alternative Methods : With pointed tweezers (not blunt eyebrow tweezers!) grasp the tick as close to the skin as possible; without squeezing the tick’s body, pull the tick out without twisting – there may be considerable resistance.

 Illustrations are for general guidance and do not represent any particular species.

 If no tools are available, rather than delay use a cotton thread.
-Tie a single loop of cotton around the tick’s mouthparts, as close to the skin as possible, then pull gently upwards and outwards.
+Tie a single loop of cotton around the tick’s mouthparts, as close to the skin as possible, then pull upwards and outwards without twisting.

 DO start by cleansing the tweezers with antiseptic.
 After tick removal, cleanse the bite site and the tweezers with antiseptic.

 DO save the tick in a container in case a doctor asks for evidence that you have been bitten (label it with date and location).
 Public Health England is also currently running a scheme to investigate ticks – see below.

 DO NOT squeeze the body of the tick, as this may cause the head and body to separate, leaving the head embedded in your skin.